 Some mutual funds may invest in sovereign debt securities.
 These securities are issued or guaranteed by foreign government entities.
 Investments in sovereign debt are subject to the risk that a government entity may delay or refuse to pay interest or repay principal on its sovereign debt.
-The reasons for such delay or refusal may include cash flow problems, insufficient foreign currency reserves, political considerations, the size of its debt position relative to its economy or its failure to put in place economic reforms required by the International.
+The reasons for such delay or refusal may include cash flow problems, insufficient foreign currency reserves, political considerations, the size of its debt position relative to its economy or its failure to put in place economic reforms required by the International Monetary Fund or other organizations.